Trusted Home Essentials

 Turn off the power to the fan at the circuit breaker.

-Remove the fan cover using a screwdriver.
+Remove the fan cover and clean it with a damp cloth.

 🛠️ Tools Needed